Bachelor’s degree programs

 A Bachelor’s degree is an academic degree program that is the first degree that can be gained at university level.
 It usually lasts six semesters.
 During their Bachelor’s degree program, students complete a range of compulsory and compulsory elective modules that are tailored to their chosen subject.
 These modules can include lectures, seminars, practical exercises and lab work, for example.
 A Bachelor’s degree is usually completed by writing a Bachelor’s thesis, after which students are awarded their Bachelor’s degree.

-Possible combinations for 2-subject Bachelor’s degree programs
+Possible combinations for two-subject Bachelor’s degree programs

-The 2-subject Bachelor’s degree program at the Faculty of Humanities, Social Sciences, and Theology combines a selection of 29 different subjects that cannot, however, be freely combined with each other.
+The two-subject Bachelor’s degree program at the Faculty of Humanities, Social Sciences, and Theology combines a selection of 29 different subjects that cannot, however, be freely combined with each other.
 Please read the following information carefully:

 Overview of combinable subjects (PDF)

 Please ensure you have access to your degree program and examination regulations and the degree program structure during the consultation session.
+Part-time students do not require a consultation.
+During the consultation, you can find out how to avoid overlaps and what you should look out for when putting your schedule together.

-Further Information
+Further information

 Our range of Bachelor’s degree programs